-- There were no reports of any influenza-related deaths during weeks 40-51 2020. - Between weeks 40 and 50 2020, no excess all-cause mortality in all ages was reported in Ireland after correcting GRO data for reporting delays with the standardised EuroMOMO algorithm.
+- There were no reports of any influenza-related deaths during weeks 40-53 2020. - Between weeks 40 and 52 2020, no excess all-cause mortality in all ages was reported in Ireland after correcting GRO data for reporting delays with the standardised EuroMOMO algorithm.
+Due to delays in death registrations with the GRO, excess mortality data included in this report will be reported with oneweek lag time.